juspay/hyperswitch-client-core/docs/README-android.md

 # Hyperswitch Android Setup Guide

-This guide walks you through setting up and running the Hyperswitch Android demo app using the official SDK and `PaymentSession` class.
+This guide explains how to set up and run the Hyperswitch Android demo app using the official SDK

 ---